corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-enum-evolution.md

 ```

 {{< note >}}
-The parameters to the `CordaSerializationTransformEnumDefault` annotation are defined as ‘new’ and ‘old’,
+The parameters to the `CordaSerializationTransformEnumDefault` annotation are defined as ‘newName’ and ‘oldName’,
 so in the above example it can be read as constant D should be treated as constant C if you, the deserializing
 node, don’t know anything about constant D
 {{< /note >}}